DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 First, you should download Miniconda (links to the various miniconda versions on the Miniconda website: https://docs.conda.io/en/latest/miniconda.html)

 ..
-Note:: If you wish to use Python on the Archer2's compute nodes then you must install Miniconda in your /work directories as these are the only ones visible on the compute nodes.
+Note:: If you wish to use Python on the ARC's compute nodes then you must install Miniconda in your /work directories as these are the only ones visible on the compute nodes.

 Once you have downloaded the installer, you can run it.